A cordon-bleu chef has modified an inkjet printer to create edible paper dishes that can taste of anything from birthday cake to sushi.

 Cantu told New Scientist magazine: "You can make an inkjet printer do just about anything."
 But, like Willy Wonka, he is keeping his methods secret.
 Until he has filed patents, he is refusing to divulge how he modified the printer heads to write in vegetable juice, or recipes for his colourful "inks".

-"All he will reveal is carrots, tomatoes and purple potatoes are involved," said the New Scientist.
+"All he will reveal is carrots, tomatoes and purple potatoes are involved in his concoctions," said the New Scientist.
 Other innovations Cantu plans to introduce include using a laser to cook steak and bake bread.